How Much Compensation Can I Claim For A Road Accident?

 Is it easier to simply settle with the insurance company?

-Not surprisingly, insurance companies are not too happy to make big payouts even and will try their best to avoid going to court.
+Not surprisingly, insurance companies are not too happy to make big payouts even and will try their best to avoid going to court for road traffic accident claims.
 Their immediate reaction is to try and get in touch with you and get you to settle out of court for a fixed amount.
 Many people accept this offer because it sounds attractive enough and also because it helps them stay out of court.

 The fact is, no matter how attractive the amount sounds, whatever the insurance company offers is significantly less than the actual amount that is due to you.
 They may make it sound like they are looking out for your interests and are trying to save you the trouble of going to court where there is also the risk that you may lose the case and not get any compensation at all.